watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/custom-response/README.md

-# Download history for Watson Assistant web chat
+# Extension with custom response for Watson Assistant web chat

 **For a full walk through of how this code works, please visit [the tutorial page](DOCS.md) in the Watson Assistant documentation.**